vxsx/jquery.ilist.js/README.markdown

 Compatibility
 -------------

-Tested in latest webkits, ff, opera - works okay.
+Tested in latest webkits, ff, opera - works okay.<br>
 No IE _so far_, but hey, graceful degradation, anyone?